markafitzgerald1/simulate-cribbage-games/README.md

 ## First version goals

-- Measure point of diminshing returns on build of expected wins, losses and game points per start of hand position and current dealer database.
 - Eliminate (via new `--first-(pone|dealer)-discarded-cards` flag) or reduce (via replace of `--first(pone|dealer)-kept-cards` with `--first-(pone|dealer)-discarded-cards`) double data entry between dealt and kept cards on `--select-each-post-initial-play` analysis.
 - Identify whether current pone or current dealer is discarding in discard coach and simulation-based discard output.
 - Add best pre-cut, post-cut discard coaches so that human players can learn where expected cut and crib values may affect discard decisions.